Gender

 -

-Plus, gender is something that people grow into.
+The truth is: you can’t really know the gender of a baby.
+Gender is something that people grow into.
 There are lots of parts of a person’s personality that develop as they grow.
 Gender is just one of those parts.
-Like many things about a person, gender can change many times over the course of a lifetime – or stay the same.
+Like many things about a person, gender can change many times over the course of a lifetime — or stay the same.

 -